UCL/MPHY0026/doc/calibration/pivot_calibration.rst

 There are several ways to perform the pivot calibration, mainly: sphere fitting, algebraic one step, and algebraic two steps.
 All these methods solve exactly the same problem but taking the transformation in a different order.
 A review can be found here: [Yaniv2015]_.
-In the next section we describe the sphere fitting method.

 Sphere fitting
 --------------